lucaschain/poclidex/README.md

 **Sprites look washed out or limited to 256 colors:**

-The app automatically detects your terminal's color capabilities.
-For the best experience with vibrant, full-color sprites, your terminal should support **truecolor** (16 million colors).
+The app auto-detects your terminal's color capabilities.
+Truecolor (16M colors) is recommended.

 **Check your terminal's color support:**
 ```bash